culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 - an indication of the source or provenance of the information, which may in turn inform decisions about its trustworthiness
 - an indication of the "competence" of the information provided; e.g. is it considered to be definitive (coming from a generally reliable source), inferred (deduced from other information), uncertain (a researchers informed guess), etc.
 - bibliographic references that provide additional related information

+(NOTE: one way of thinking about an annotation is as a "reification" of an association between the target place and the annotation body, thereby allowing that association to be qualified in various ways.)

 ## `em:hasAnnotation` Annotation